niconymanda/Dynamic-Decision-Tree/README.md

 to split them at best to build a decision Tree.

 **Tree.py** This file defines a class meant to represent a decision tree.

+**evaluation.py** This file defines functions that are useful for evaluating the results of a classification algorithm.